Nicofero/PhyloTree_ReConst/README.md

-# Reconstruction of Philogenetic Trees
+# Reconstruction of Phylogenetic Trees
  This repository contains all the code from my Thesis.
-The thesis tries to improve the reconstruction of Philogenetic Trees by using Quantum Computing
+The thesis tries to improve the reconstruction of Phylogenetic Trees by using Quantum Computing